On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

-for $\l,\mu\in\CC^{*}$, thus the moduli space of plane sextic curves which admits an equation of the form $f_{6}=q_{1}q_{2}q_{3}-f_{3}^{2}$ is $6\cdot3+10-2-9=17$ dimensional.
-This is also the dimension of the moduli space of K3 surfaces of type $S_{1}$ and by Proposition \ref{prop:Picard3NeronS1}, this is the dimension of the moduli of smooth sextic curves which possess three $6$-tangent conics. \end{proof} In \cite[Section 2]{Roulleau}, we proved that the moduli spaces of K3 surfaces with finite automorphism group and Picard number $\geq3$ are irreducible.
+If $\nu\neq1$, then the irreducible degree $2$ form $q_{1}$ divides one of the two degree $3$ factors $(f_{3}-f_{3}'),\,(f_{3}+f_{3}')$.
+But then $q_{2}$ or $q_{3}$ cannot be irreducible, which is a contradiction.
+Therefore $\nu=1$ and $f_{3}=\pm f_{3}'$.
+Thus the dimension of the (unirational) moduli of sextic curves with an equation of the form $q_{1}q_{2}q_{3}-f_{3}^{2}=0$ is $6\cdot3+10-2-9=17$ dimensional. \end{proof} In \cite[Section 2]{Roulleau}, we proved that the moduli spaces of K3 surfaces with finite automorphism group and Picard number $\geq3$ are irreducible.
 From the above discussion, we get: \begin{cor} The moduli space of K3 surfaces of type $S_{1}$ is unirational. \end{cor}